davified/ga-hack-day/README.md

 - To encourage the fun aspect and to prevent people from getting overly competitive, there won't be a "winner" per se.
 We can still have prizes/goodies (e.g. GA course credits, co-working space vouchers) and maybe categorical (i.e. non-ordinal) awards (e.g. 'most creative award', 'least-number-of-lines-of-code award', 'craziest idea award', etc)

-- This theme / approach is cool because:
+**- This theme / approach is cool because:**

 - It is technically challenging and (if done well) impressive
 - It encourages collaboration within teams and across microservices
 - The outcomes will be open-sourced and it can benefit businesses, the social sector and the general public.
 - The 'smart nation' theme could be a good hook for press coverage.
 Press coverage will benefit GA grads, GA, and future GA students!

 ### Why come? (pull factors)